mnfusaro/Ta-Te-Ti/README.md

 2. `cd` to the project directory.
 3. Open a terminal and type `python3 user_interface.py` and enjoy.

+---
 #### Challenges

+---

 This was a fun project, the biggest challenge was to separate responsibilities in the code.

-Should the Board know when a user win? or even what does winning mean?<br/>Probably not.
+*Should the Board know when a user win? or even what does winning mean?*<br/>Probably not.
 That seems more responsibility of the Game.<br/>
-But, could / should the board know if it has 3 contiguous positions with the same mark?<br/>That doesn't sound so bad.
+*But, could / should the board know if it has 3 contiguous positions with the same mark?*<br/>That doesn't sound so bad.